How to Promote Your Mobile App for Free?

 How do you ensure that users download your app, and then keep on using and recommending it?

-Here are 70 steps to promote your mobile app
+Following are 70 easy ways to promote your mobile app for free

 Set a launch date